top of page

 Chocolate mint is one of my all time favorite flavors.
 And combined with a brownie and a cookie, I don't think it could get any better.
 These cookies are incredibly fudgy, with white chocolate and crushed peppermint in every bite, making them reminiscent of one of my favorite winter treats - peppermint bark.

-The first step for making these cookies is to make your homemade white chocolate bar with crushed peppermint.
+The first step for making these cookies is to make your homemade white chocolate bark with crushed peppermint sticks.
 I melted my chocolate in the oven right on a parchment lined cookie sheet, but you can also do this step in the microwave with short intervals mixing every 15 seconds.
-The reason I like melting the chocolate in the oven for this recipe in particular is because then all you need to do is spread the melted chocolate, I used a small offset spatula, and sprinkle on your crushed candy canes and let it set.
+The reason I like melting the chocolate in the oven for this recipe in particular is because then all you need to do is spread the melted chocolate, I used a small offset spatula, and sprinkle on your crushed candy canes and let it set and then no additional bowls are dirtied.
 If you only have white chocolate chips on hand (rather than chopped chocolate) the oven method won't work and I'd instead suggest going the microwave route!
+And if you want to skip the oven for this step you can absolutely use the microwave witch bar chocolate too.

 I used Spangler brand mini candy canes, but you could also use full sized candy canes from that brand or any other.
 From the same brand, it would be about three full sized candy canes - and I've shared the gram measurement so you can compare for whatever peppermint stick brand you choose to use.

 For a chocolate forward recipe like this, the quality of your chocolate is really important.
 I love to splurge on butter typically for a cookie (and really whenever possible!) but in this case, the cocoa powder, and white and semisweet chocolate are the ingredients that will impact your cookie taste and texture the most.
-I used Valrhona brand white chocolate and cocoa powder, and Guittard brand semisweet chocolate.
+I used Ghirardelli brand white chocolate, Valrhona brand cocoa powder, and Guittard brand semisweet chocolate.
+I did one round of this recipe with Ghirardelli semisweet chocolate and I will say I liked the Guittard brand better and it did lead to a shinier cookie so probably the most important splurge is on the semisweet chocolate as it will have an impact on the cookie texture.

 Ingredients: